+Fast from midnight the night before.
 Your appointment will be early in the morning.
-Again you will be given two tablets to swallow to protect your thyroid.
 You will be asked to lie on a table whilst the camera moves over and around your body.
 This will take approximately one and a half hours.
 There is no injection for this scan.
 The radiographer will inform you if you need to return for a third scan.